Unless you’ve got a green thumb and a big backyard, you’re probably eager for farmers to load shelves with fresh local produce in fall.

 Without further adieu, the top 10 foods you need to incorporate this fall…

-The old Welsh proverb “an apple a day keeps the doctor away” is being proven true since apples are extremely rich in illness-preventing nutrients, flavonoids, and dietary fiber.
+The old Welsh proverb “an apple a day keeps the doctor away” is ringing true since apples are extremely rich in illness-preventing nutrients, flavonoids, and dietary fiber.
 Much of its goodness is in the peel so never discard it.
 Apple fiber can help lower bad cholesterol, important for heart and stroke prevention.
-Apples’ abundant phytonutrients reduce risks of cancer, heart disease, and dementia.
+Apples’ abundant phytonutrients may reduce risks of cancer, heart disease, and dementia.
 Antioxidants in apples called quercetin may help reduce risks of neurodegenerative disorders like Alzheimer’s.

 2. Brussels Sprouts